Engineers. Builders. Designers. Artists.

 Manufacturing skis that are both precisely engineered and hand crafted is the perfect uniting of his myriad talents and a true labor of love.
 A detail-oriented perfectionist by nature, Phil spends his days literally sweating the small stuff in the workshop.
 Each pair of Amalgam Skis comes out perfect because of the care and devotion Phil shows to his science and his craft.

 Amy has a classic Mainer ski pedigree: A Sugarloafer since the day she was born, as graduate of Carrabassett Valley Academy she competed internationally in alpine ski racing.
 She is exceedingly modest, and would never say this out loud herself, but no matter the mountain, chances are pretty damn good she is laying down some of the nicest turns on it.

 Amy has spent a lot of time in her life with skis on her feet and feels lucky to have lived amongst some of the most beautiful mountains in the world.
 She has traded many summers for winters in New Zealand, stood in awe of the Alps, and lived in the light, dry champagne powder of the Rockies.
 But nothing has Amy’s heart quite like her home mountain of Sugarloaf; she is an East Coast skier to the core.

-Amy plays an integral role in both design and testing of Amalgam's ski line; part of why they ski so well is because she skis so well on them.
-She also does the lion’s share of the work that doesn’t go on in the workshop: Marketing, PR, web design, customer support, and on and on.
+Truly a husband and wife team, at Amalgam, Amy plays an integral role.
+She assists in both the design and testing of Amalgam's ski line; part of why they ski so well is because she skis so well on them.
+She also does the lion’s share of the work that doesn’t go on in the workshop: Marketing, PR, web design, social media, brand development, customer support, and on and on.